periareon/req-compile/README.rst

     # Search for candidates and compile them piped in via stdin

     > echo flask | req-compile
-    # Compile the requirement 'flask' using the defaut remote index (PyPI)
+    # Compile the requirement 'flask' using the default remote index (PyPI)

 Specifying source of distributions